Blox Fruits Best Stat Builds: Fruit, Sword, Hybrid & Buddha (2026)

 This is not a PvP build.
 This is the fastest way to level up in the game.

 Buddha transforms your character into a giant golden form that stretches your punch range to about triple what it normally is.
 Pair it with a fighting style like Godhuman, Sanguine Art, or Electric Claw and you clear entire groups of enemies without moving.
-The stat split: 65% Melee, 35% Defense, everything else zero.
+The split: max Melee and Defense first (65/35 while leveling), and the third slot stays open until you decide what your endgame build is.
 You do not need Blox Fruit stat points because Buddha transformation damage scales off Melee.

 Buddha grinding is the default recommendation for Second Sea and Third Sea.
 Pop a 2x EXP code, equip Buddha, pick up quests, and mow through enemy spawns.
 Players who switch from fruit main to this build consistently level 30-40% faster.
 The only downside: PvP.
 You are a giant glowing target with no ranged options.